MeghaSharma21/WorklistTool-GSoC-2018/README.md

 The tool was first developed with Wikimedia during Google Summer of Code 2018.

 ## Usage
-The Worklist Tool is currently hosting on Toolforge at https://tools.wmflabs.org/worklist-tool/.
+The Worklist Tool is hosted on Toolforge at https://tools.wmflabs.org/worklist-tool/.

 To create a new worklist: